ve2323/Objection.js/README.md

   - Objection.define(*object*):
     - Converts original key definition into another
     - Example:
       - An object like {arc:{id:"class",class:"id", append:docbody()}} will result in an arc element appended to document body.
-To turn arc into let's say a p element you can use Objection.define({arc:"p"}) and the arc element will automatically become a p element when calling create.
+To turn arc into for example a p element you can use Objection.define({arc:"p"}) and the arc element will automatically become a p element when calling create.
   - Objection.create(*object*):
     - Creates all specified elements using [Generator.js](https://github.com/ve2323/Generator.js)
   - Objection.elements: